Arizona attorney general to face campaign finance complaint

 The decision to pursue a civil action comes after an 11-month investigation by the FBI’s Phoenix office.
 Officials said the findings were sent to Arizona Secretary of State Ken Bennett, who forwarded them to Montgomery for possible prosecution.

-Montgomery said the money spent by the supposedly independent Business Leaders of Arizona was used to buy television ads against Horne’s Democratic opponent, Felicia Rotellini.
+Montgomery said the money spent by the supposedly independent Business Leaders of Arizona was used to buy television advertisements against Horne’s Democratic opponent, Felicia Rotellini.

-Montgomery initially said that neither Horne nor Winn could be held personally liable for any financial penalties.
+Neither Horne nor Winn can be held personally liable for any financial penalties, but their campaign committees face a possible combined penalty of up to $1.5 million.
+The committees can correct the situation, with remedies including refunding donations in excess of campaign limits, disclosing donor names and refiling reports.

-But a Montgomery spokesman, Jerry Cobb, later said that Horne and Winn could be held liable, along with their campaigns, with possible penalties of up to $1.5 million

 Montgomery, a Republican, said Arizona election law does not provide for any criminal sanctions to be brought by prosecutors involving such campaign violations.